 “A data scientist is a rare hybrid, a computer scientist with the programming abilities to build software to scrape, combine, and manage data from a variety of sources and a statistician who knows how to derive insights from the information within.
 S/he combines the skills to create new prototypes with the creativity and thoroughness to ask and answer the deepest questions about the data and what secrets it holds.”
 Data Scientist needs strong data skills, strong knowledge of statistics and ability to program algorithms.

 WHO HIRES DATA SCIENTISTS?:

-Now, who are these so called ‘data analyst’? keep reading…..
+Now, who are these so called ‘data analyst’?
+Keep on reading…..

 Data Analyst – Every big data problem doesn’t need a data scientist.
 Now if you are just starting in big data domain, you might have to start your career as Data Analysis.
-Remember when you first started career it IT after university and joined network operating center (NOC) ? on a NOC engineer role – first few months at job, night shifts and tame at looking at the screen for SNMP/SYSLOG Traps?
-Well this role will not be like that.
-Data analyst role is a bit upgraded version of that but you’ve opportunity to become a data scientist.
-That means, the quicker you learn, the qucker your heap pocket fills with $$$.
-Not to mention but an opportunity to learn from data scientist as well.
+Remember when you first started career its IT after university and joined the network operating center (NOC)?
+On a NOC engineer role – first few months at job, night shifts and tame at looking at the screen for SNMP/SYSLOG Traps?
+Well, this role will not be like that.
+Data analyst role is a bit upgraded version of that, but you’ve the opportunity to become a data scientist.
+That means, the quicker you learn, the quicker you hip pocket fills with $$$.
+Not to mention but an opportunity to learn from data scientists as well.
 Every analyst needs to be able to tell and sell his story from the insights that come out of big data analysis.
-A data analyst is not expected to having programming skills to build algorithms, but needs strong SQL skills in addition to good understanding of analytics packages.
-Typically data analysis engineer is cheaper than data scientist.
+A data analyst is not expected to have programming skills to build algorithms, but needs strong SQL skills in addition to better understanding of analytics packages.
+Typically, data analysis engineer is cheaper than data scientist.

 BIGDATA POTENTIAL MARKET: